 Hyouchuu eyed the innkeeper.
 “Do you have a horse cart?” he asked hopefully.

 The innkeeper opened his mouth then paused to think about it.
 “Well—yeah—guess that won’t work.
 No horse, see.
 Hardly any horses left in this town.
 A friend of mine had a horse and cart.
 He told me the other day he had to part with them.”

 Hyouchuu let out a long breath.
 A common story.
 A horse could be used as a pack animal and around the farm it was an invaluable asset.
 But an asset that had to be fed.
 No one could own a horse for the sake of owning it.
 If they couldn’t afford to feed it, they sold it.

 Hyouchuu looked at the sky above the road.
 “Doesn’t look like a blizzard.
 But a full-blown snowstorm is on the way.”

 “Any amount with be tough.
 If it piles up, the road ahead will plum disappear.”

 What he meant was, a little bit further on came the wide open plains.
 Once farm fields, they had gone fallow and reverted to wilderness.
 The road wound across the flat prairie.
 Not a problem when the weather was good.
-But when the snow piled up, the road all but disappeared.
-During a blizzard, it was hard telling east from west.
+But a hard snowfall obliterated all visible traces of the road.
+During a blizzard, there was no telling east from west.
 Get lost and a traveler could easily end up in the marshes along the river.

 “The river washed away the levees a while back.
 With no workers, they’ve never been repaired.”